 In the online dating world, everything happens fast.
 So when a user agrees to pay for access to subscriber features, it’s important they understand what they have access to and how to use the features.
 Reminding users of the value of features is a strategy used by OKCupid as a way to demonstrate the exclusive benefits of being a subscriber.

 For example, OKCupid paid users, have the benefit of secretly viewing profiles.
 This means they have the option to let someone know that they showed interest by visiting their page.
 In this example, education is triggered and targeted to a segment of users – “paid users” who have never performed the “reveal my visit” option.

 Triggering a tip in real-time is so much effective and relevant compared to education outside of the App via email or push notifications that users rarely read.
 The “Got it” button, also means the OKCupid can measure the effectiveness of the education, and attribute feature usage to an education campaign.

-How can Contextual improve your Apps attractiveness?
+How can Contextual improve your Apps progressive onboarding?

 In the dating world, progressively disclosing interesting information is so much more attractive than doing a download of your history.
 The same goes for user onboarding, and the leading Dating Apps show us the art of seduction – giving the user an instant experience of a match, then progressively showing users how to improve their experience over time.